centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/advanced-configuration.md

 http://<MAP_IP>/centreon-studio/api/beta/actuator/health
 ```

-You should see server's state:
+You should see the server's state:

 ```json
 {"status":"UP"}
 ```

-> Don't forget to update both your desktop client configuration and your web
+> Remember to update both your desktop client configuration and your web
 > interface configuration.